ruizleandro/ruizleandro/README.md

 #### 👨‍💻 I'm working on...

 * A project about Natural Language Processing for my Data Science portfolio.
-* My blog full of articles about data science (both on English and Spanish).
+* My blog full of articles about Data Science (both on English and Spanish).

 #### 🌱 Right now I'm learning about...